26 Easy Cool Whip Desserts

 Below, you'll find some truly decadent Cool Whip pie recipes.
 These creamy, dreamy recipes are sure to make your next party pop.
 The best part is that none of these recipes require an oven, so you can whip them up in a flash.

 3-Ingredient Yogurt Pie is the easiest way to make a no bake pie that is perfect for any occasion.
 Quick and easy desserts are the best choice for when you have very little time, but still want to create a yummy after-dinner treat.
 This recipe only uses 3 ingredients - a pre-made pie crust, Cool Whip, and Greek yogurt - and takes about 5 to 10 minutes to prepare.
 Simply place it in the fridge to set and top it off with your choice of fruit.
 Yum!

 For more no-bake desserts, try our collection, 13 No-Bake & Easy Pie Recipes

 If you're someone who enjoys cakes over pie, this section is for you.
 Find a delicious no-bake Cool Whip cake recipe for any occasion below!
 Or, maybe you're more in the mood for pudding?
 We've got that too.
 Enjoy these simple Cool Whip desserts any time of the year -- they're just that good!

-Try this full Cool Whip dessert recipe from our newest cookbook, No-Bake Desserts 103 Easy Recipes for No-Bake Cookies, Bars, and Treats: Strawberry Shortcake in a Jar
+Try this full Cool Whip dessert recipe from our cookbook, No-Bake Desserts 103 Easy Recipes for No-Bake Cookies, Bars, and Treats: Strawberry Shortcake in a Jar

 Dessert Lasagna, Fluff, and More Cool Whip Desserts